dhis2/developer-portal/docs/guides/translation-support.md

 ![](./assets/es-po-file.png)

-5. In the `.po` file, type your translation in the `msgstr` string.
+5. In the `.po` file, type your translation in the `msgstr` string:

-Example:

 ```md
 msgid "Hello world!"